 For future and current medical and dental school students, the Health Professions Scholarship Program (HPSP) offers two-, three- and four-year scholarships (as available).
-The HPSP covers civilian-school tuition, pays for fees, provides a monthly living stipend and includes a signing bonus under certain conditions.
+The HPSP covers civilian-school tuition, pays for fees, provides a monthly stipend of $2,600+ and includes a signing bonus under certain conditions.
 For those who hope to apply to HPSP, selection boards tend to look at all aspects of a person’s application — leadership, extracurricular activities, fitness, grades and scores — so they can determine who will succeed in both medical school and the Army.

 HPSP application process checklist